Danny-sc/Tutorial_2/index.md

 stationary</abbr></span>
 if
 $c(x,x^{\prime})$ depends only on $x-x^{\prime}$.
 In this overview we will always assume stationarity, but non-stationary approaches are also possible.

+From now on we will add a subscript $A$ whenever referring to input points: this indicates that we are operating only on the active parameters for the emulator: that is, parameters that contribute to the regression surface.

 An example of a stationary kernel is the squared-exponential correlation function, used in this tutorial: